Electrical Safety Information

 Colorado law requires underground utilities to be located BEFORE anyone digs.
 Whether you are a contractor working on a site or a homeowner working around your own home, digging can be dangerous if you don't check for underground wiring, cable or other underground utilities such as natural gas, water, or sewer lines.

 Contact the Utility Notification Center of Colorado at 811 at least three days before you plan to dig and they will locate all underground utilities on your property at no cost to you.
 Want to avoid spending a day in the dark?
 It's as simple as 8-1-1.
-If residing in Utah call 1-800-662-4111 or log on to www.bluestakes.org.
+If residing in Utah call 1-800-662-4111 or log on to www.bluestakes.org(link is external).

 Call 811 from anywhere in the country a few days prior to digging, and your call will be routed to your local One Call Center.
 Tell the operator where you're planning to dig, what type of work you will be doing and your affected local utilities companies will be notified about your intent to dig.
 In a few days, they'll send a locator to mark the approximate location of your underground lines, pipes and cables, so you'll know what's below - and be able to dig safely.